canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 }
 ```

 Next, register a `SqlConnection` in the `ConfigureServices` method of the `Startup` class.
 This will create a new connection on every request.
+Insight.Database opens and closes database connections for us.

 ```csharp
 public void ConfigureServices(IServiceCollection services)